humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 An [example checklist](#Example-launch-checklist) for your GitHub issue can be found below.
 This issue is primarily for _internal project use_ and compiling all the necessary information.

-Once the GitHub issue is created, this information can then be copied into [a support ticket in the Altis Dashboard](https://docs.altis-dxp.com/guides/getting-help-with-altis/) to alert the Altis Support Team.
+Once you've collected all the information into your GitHub issue, this information can be copied into [a support ticket in the Altis Dashboard](https://docs.altis-dxp.com/guides/getting-help-with-altis/) to alert the Altis Support Team.
+Set the ticket Type to a "Task", the Priority to "Normal" and the Subject can be "Site Launch Preparation".

 ### Example launch checklist